 Help to Buy: Equity Loans

-We do not currently accept mortgages using Help to Buy: Equity loans scheme.
+We do not currently accept mortgages using the Help to Buy: Equity loans scheme.

 This scheme is designed to help those who have a small deposit get on and move up the property ladder sooner than expected.